gfed53/gfed53.github.io/README.md

 * 'node_modules': mainly the backend dependencies

-* 'site':  the site itself and all of its frontend resources
-  * 'components': reusable services/factories as well as routing and other configs

 * 'css': the css the index references, although I'm using SASS which is found in the 'scss' directory

 * 'favicons', 'images', 'images-min': resources used in the site, 'images-min' being the minified versions of the images.

-  * 'partials': using ui.router, I create a subdirectory for each state/view containing its template url and controller if it has one.

 ## Quick Links